CSRG-Group/dcs-notes.github.io/_CS139/Theory6.md

 $stmt->bindValue(";id",1,SQLITE3_INTEGER);
 $result = $stmt-> execute();
 ```
-this treats all data as data and never as instructions.
+This treats all data as data and never as instructions.

-alternatively `addslashes()` can be used to escape any characters but is not a preferred method
+Alternatively `addslashes()` can be used to escape any characters but is not a preferred method

 Other additional ensures can be database access management such as limits on deletion